gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ```

 [yq](https://github.com/mikefarah/yq) is the same as `jq` but for yaml files.
 A
-great facilitation if you work often with Kubernetes. `yq` can also convert json
+great facilitation if you work often with Kubernetes.
-to yaml.

 #### Shell command tips and tricks